Fibre bundle framework for unitary quantum fault tolerance

 The five-qubit code is a stabilizer code, so all unitaries in the stabilizer $S$ preserve the code space and perform the logical identity operator.
 Furthermore, elements of $N(S)$, the set of Paulis that commute with the stabilizer, also preserve the code space.
 The cosets $N(S)/S$ correspond to distinct effective logical operations; in fact, $N(S)/S$ in this case is isomorphic to the logical Pauli group.
 The five-qubit code has two additional logical transversal gates $R_3$ and $R_3^2$~\cite{GottesmanFT}. $R_3$ is a Clifford group operation that, under conjugation, maps $X \mapsto Y$, $Y \mapsto Z$, and $Z \mapsto X$, and on the five-qubit code, the logical $R_3$ gate can be performed transversally via $R_3^{\otimes 5}$, i.e., by performing the physical $R_3$ gate on each qubit of the code.
 For the five-qubit code, there are no non-Clifford transversal gates that preserve the code space~\cite{Rains}.

-The generators of $\FL$ for the five-qubit code are therefore the generators of $N(S)$ plus $R_3$. $N(S)$ has $6$ generators --- $4$ stabilizer generators plus generators corresponding to the logical $X$ and logical $Z$.\footnote{Only six of the logical operator generators are in $N(S)$ because the logical $R_3$ is not performed using Pauli operators.} Because $\FL/\U{1}$ is a discrete group in this case (as the five-qubit code has distance $\geq 2$), each of the seven generators of $\FL/\U{1}$ corresponds to a generator of $\pi_1 (\M)$.
+The generators of $\FL$ for the five-qubit code are therefore the generators of $N(S)$ plus $R_3$. $N(S)$ has $6$ generators --- $4$ stabilizer generators plus generators corresponding to the logical $X$ and logical $Z$.\footnote{The logical $R_3$ is not performed using Pauli operators and is therefore not in $N(S)$.} Because $\FL/\U{1}$ is a discrete group in this case (as the five-qubit code has distance $\geq 2$), each of the seven generators of $\FL/\U{1}$ corresponds to a generator of $\pi_1 (\M)$.
 The monodromy representation of $\pi_1 (\M)$ on $\bigvecbund$ has an image $\effFL$ with $3$ generators $X$, $Z$, and $R_3$.
 The $4$ stabilizer generators correspond to non-trivial loops in $\M$ (generators of $\pi_1(\M)$) that nonetheless have trivial holonomy on $\bigvecbund$; these loops generate $\FLperp$.